Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ## <a name="not"></a>ne
 `not(arg1)`

-Převede logickou hodnotu na opačnou hodnotu.
+Logická hodnota se převede na opačnou hodnotu.

 ### <a name="parameters"></a>Parametry